ShaneGH/DirectTest/README.md

 var mock = Dx.Mock();
 var user = new User();

-// Example 1: do not change mock name mock.GetUser(123).Retuns(user);
+// Example 1: do not change mock function name mock.GetUser(123).Retuns(user);

 // Example 2: alter the name of the returns method